A minor modification of this page was done: 14 Feb. 2009

 SISMONDI

-In spite of going quite a bit beyond him in the second half of this page, this site remains dedicated to a tragically almost ignored follower of Adam Smith, named: Jean-Charles Léonard Simonde de Sismondi (1773-1842), Sismondi for short.
-For he is, and will always be, the giant on whose shoulders I was able to stand.
-While Ricardo and, later thanks to Keynes, Malthus received all the credit for having advanced on the ideas of their illustrious predecessor, respectively founding the orthodox and heterodox schools of thought; Sismondi, in spite of being the originator of more valid economic ideas than both of them combined, has never received the credit he deserves.
+Regardless of going quite a bit beyond him further down on this page, this website remains dedicated to a tragically almost ignored follower of Adam Smith, named: Jean Charles Léonard Simonde de Sismondi (1773-1842), Sismondi for short.
+For he is, and always will be, the giant on whose shoulders I was able to stand.
+While Ricardo and, later thanks to Keynes, Malthus received all the credit for having advanced on the ideas of their illustrious predecessor Smith, respectively founding the orthodox and heterodox schools of thought; Sismondi, in spite of being the originator of more valid economic ideas than both of them combined, has never received the credit he deserves.
 To a large degree, I believe, this remains a mystery; even though some telling reasons for this, no doubt are detectable.

 First, because his theory was inherently dynamic, not only his contemporaries, all steeped in a static approach, had no idea on how to deal with his concepts on the level it commanded; but, to the extent that his dynamic model plays havoc with the conventional assumption of economic determinacy, this still holds true for modern English interpreters of his works as well

-Second, an article written for the Edinburgh Encyclopedia in 1815, although in the English speaking world generally understood to be an abridged version of his magnum opus first published in 1819, is almost totally devoid of its essence.
+Second, an article written for the Edinburgh Encyclopedia in 1815, although in the English speaking world generally understood to be an abridged version of his magnum opus N.P., first published in 1819, is almost totally devoid of its later evolved dynamic (statically-indeterminate) essence.

-Third, here are some of his own ideas regarding this neglect, as expressed in the preface
+Third, here are some of Sismondi's own ideas regarding this neglect, as expressed in the preface

 But, blissfully unaware of a somewhat similar endeavour underway elsewhere(1b), on the principle of better late than never and in an effort to try to get rid of persistent old ideas inhabiting every nook and cranny not only of economists' but lay-persons' minds as well, I set out to translate the most relevant portions of Sismondi's magnum opus "Nouveaux Principes d'Économie Politique" (2e éd.
-Paris 1826-7); whose espoused principles conceived almost two centuries ago now, remain surprisingly new.
-Rather heavily annotated in places where this is deemed pertinent; it not only strives to stress the original indeterminacy slant of sismondian thinking, but is also meant to lay the foundation for a totally different (non-deterministic) economics than is taught at present.
-Consequently thereby straightening out the notion, that after having advanced algebraic notations of lagged aggregate equilibrium income already in 1803(3d), that are fully in line with those of modern post-Keynesians; Sismondi's later theorizing is not inexplicably retrogressive(2c), but progressive and truly unique in its attempt to go beyond even the keynesian disequilibrium economics of over a century later.
-This translation's ultimate purport therefore, is to show that the abrogation of classical economics by the marginalists of the late 19th century, was wholly unnecessary to put a close to classic political economic thinking, and a waste of time to say the least; as such it not only differs from Richard Hyse's contemporary rendition(1b) as far as its annotations are concerned, but a liberal use of modern synonyms makes it in my opinion a far easier read.
+Paris 1827) ; whose espoused principles, conceived over two centuries ago now, remain surprisingly new.
+Rather heavily annotated in places where this is deemed pertinent, it not only strives to stress the original indeterminacy slant of Sismondian thinking, but is also meant to lay the foundation for a totally different (non-deterministic) economics than is taught at present.
+Consequently thereby straightening out the notion, that after having advanced algebraic notations of lagged aggregate equilibrium income already in 1803(3d), that are fully in line with those of modern Post Keynesians; Sismondi's later theorizing is not inexplicably retrogressive(2c), but progressive and truly unique in its attempt to go beyond even the Keynesian disequilibrium economics of over a century later.
+This translation's ultimate purport therefore, is to show that the abrogation of classical economics by the marginalists in the late 19th century, was wholly unnecessary to put a close to classic political economic thinking, and a waste of time to say the least for now.
+As such, my translation not only differs from Richard Hyse's contemporary rendition(1b) as far as its annotations are concerned, but it was written with an understanding of Sismondi's term 'revenu', as a reciprocal return on inputs, indeterminate until consumed; while Hyse (mis)translated it as a linear reward for having produced output – i.e. income, that is determinate from the moment of its reception.
+In other words for Hyse, Sismondi was a protoKeynesian (statically determinate, all presents are complete); while my interpretation of Sismondi's economics' reasoning is that it is statically indeterminate and in need of dynamics for its determination, in order to set the requisite conditions for a systemic continuity.
+Aside from all that, a liberal use of modern synonyms makes it in my opinion a far easier read too.

 Noted References: